 A loyalty program works best when it matches the rhythm of the market it serves.
 Regional seasons shape what customers buy, when they need it, and what kind of offer feels relevant.
 A program built around those patterns feels less like generic marketing and more like a timely benefit.

 That matters because seasonal behavior is rarely the same from one place to another.
 Weather, local events, school calendars, and community traditions all affect demand.
 A strong loyalty program uses those differences instead of fighting them.
 For a pool service company, that might mean shaping offers around peak swim months, maintenance-heavy transition periods, or local events that bring more pool use.
+In Florida, for example, NOAA’s statewide cooling-degree-days were 465 in May 2025, a reminder that heat can keep pool season intense well beyond a short summer window.
 The result is a program that feels specific, useful, and easier to sustain.

 This approach also gives businesses a practical way to stay in touch with customers across the year.
 Instead of running the same promotion on repeat, you can make each seasonal campaign earn its place.
 That keeps the relationship fresh and gives customers a reason to pay attention.